fennar01/resume/resume.md

 #### Database Reverse Engineering Bot (==Codebase Under Non-Disclosure==)

-_Reverse engineers queryable databases using a key/value pair vulnerability to facilitate local exploration.
+_Reverse engineers queryable databases using a custom key/value pair request to facilitate local exploration.
 Can be run in conjunction with Kubernetes to increase velocity._

 #### Demonstration of the Bernstein-Vazirani Quantum Algorithm ([View My Codebase](https://github.com/fennar01/bernstein-vazirani))